What Is the Likelihood of a Car Accident Per Mile Driven?

 Impaired Driving

-Alcohol has long been known to impair a person’s ability to safely operate a motor vehicle.
+Alcohol has long been known to impair a personโ€™s ability to operate a motor vehicle.
 But in recent years, many other types of impaired driving have also become serious public health threats.
 The opioid epidemic has led to an increase in drivers who are impaired by medications.
 Prescription medications can impair your ability to safely operate a motor vehicle, even if you take them as directed.

 Tired Driving

-Alcohol and drugs are not the only ways to impair your ability to drive safely.
-Even something as simple as being tired can slow your reaction time, and in turn, make it more likely that you will cause an accident.
-Be sure to take plenty of breaks when you are on a long road trip.
-If necessary, pull off to the side of the road, and find a safe place to rest for a while before continuing on your trip.
+Alcohol and drugs are not the only ways to impair the ability to drive safely.
+Even something as simple as being tired can slow a driverโ€™s reaction time and, in turn, make it more likely that they will cause an accident.
+Drivers must take plenty of breaks when they are on a long road trip.
+If necessary, it is advisable to pull off to the side of the road and find a safe place to rest for a while before continuing the trip.

 Be cautious whenever you are likely to be tired (for example, on the drive home after a long day of work or if you did not sleep well the night before).
 Pay attention to your body.
 If it is not reacting safely to the traffic around you, it is time to get off the road.